 Craig exits and runs in to Moneypenny in the courtyard.
 She’s holding a box that contains all that remained from Skyfall.
 Which is impossible as the box is far too small to hold Sam Mendes’ ego.
 Craig tells her to bring it to him later at his apartment.
 To which she makes a puzzled face.
 LOL, get it, it’s funny because he could have taken it from her right there!

-Later we find Craig forlornly staring out his curtain less, floor to ceiling windows, whiskey in hand and in full view of all who pass by, with suit jacket off but shoulder holster still on.
-I guess all of his neighbors already know he carries a gun.
-Moneypenny comes in, notices the sparse untidy conditions and asks “Have you just moved in?”
+Later we find Craig forlornly staring out his curtainless, floor to ceiling windows, whiskey in hand and in full view of all who pass by, with suit jacket off but shoulder holster still on.
+I guess all of his neighbors already know he carries a gun… In London… Where it’s illegal to do so… Moneypenny comes in, notices the sparse untidy conditions and asks “Have you just moved in?”
 Craig replies “No.” LOL, get it, cause it’s so shabby!
-James Bond is the quintessential gentleman, we first see Bond’s flat in Dr. No, and it’s tastefully decorated with green walls and pictures of turn of the century antique cars on the walls.
+James Bond is the quintessential gentleman, we first see Bond’s flat in Dr. No, and it’s tastefully decorated with green walls and pictures of turn of the century era antique cars on the walls.
 In Live and Let Die, Bond’s flat is well appointed, complete with a fancy coffee making machine; he is not an 80’s movie cop like Dirty Harry, John McClain, and Axle Foley living in squalor, with bare walls of cracked plaster and old take out packages littered about.

 M’s exact words are in their entirety; “If anything happens to me, I need you to find a man called Marco Sciarra, kill him and don’t miss the funeral.”
 I write that verbatim because it begs a question in the funeral rant.

 For sale: Medieval Scottish castle set upon a brown dreary moor with a well-lit secret tunnel.
 Listing includes all furnishings, rugs, tapestries and adoption papers.
 Inquire with Kinkaid the crusty old game keeper.
-(Who I thought was alluded to being the one who had raised him in SF.
+(Who I thought was the one who supposedly raised him as alluded to in SkyFall.
 Oh well why let all that get in the way of another forced, contrived, personal anguish, origin story line.)